-- ✓ After the session is over, think about what you learned and try to apply it to your recovery to avoid risky behaviors including substance use. - ✓ Make sure to work on the homework assignments.
-To do the homework assignments, go to a dedicated place in the TRC where you can borrow a pencil.

-✓ During your free time, review the contents of the Patient's Workbook that you learned along with your memos to reflect on your recovery and skills to stay abstinent.
+- ✓ After the session is over, think about what you learned and try to apply it to your recovery to avoid risky behaviors including substance use. - ✓ Make sure to work on the homework assignments and be ready to share your answers at the next session. - Periodically review the contents of the Patient's Workbook that you learned along with your memos to reflect on your recovery and skills to stay abstinent even after your treatment period.